-If the school has to use reasonable sanctions, we expect parents and carers to support the actions of the school.
+If the school has to use reasonable consequences, we expect parents and carers to support the actions of the school.
 If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the Key Stage Leader, Assistant Headteacher Head or Headteacher and if they feel necessary, the school governors.
+If the concern remains, they should contact the Assistant Headteacher or Headteacher and if they feel necessary, the school governors.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.